 - Online – You’ll have to use a computer, printer, scanner, and photo editor in order to send your application online.
 If you’re skilled when it comes to filling out and sending applications online, then you can choose this method.

 - On Paper – This method is easier and more straightforward.
 You’ll only need to download the application form, print it, and fill it out completely and legibly.
-There’s an Instruction Guide (IMM 5487) that you should thoroughly read before filling out the application form.
+Thoroughly read Guide 010417 for the Home Child Care Provider and Home Support Worker programs before filling out the application form.

-The following is a checklist of all the forms that you’ll have to download, fill out, and submit when applying for a work permit in Canada:
+The following is a checklist of all the forms that you’ll have to download, fill out, and submit when applying for a work permit in Canada under the Home Child Care Provider or Home Support Worker programs:

 - Application for Work Permit Made Outside of Canada (IMM 1295)

-- Statutory Declaration of Common-Law Union (IMM 5409)
+- Statutory Declaration of Common-Law Union (IMM 5409), if applicable

 - Use of a Representative (IMM 5476), only if applicable